 Hello!
 I am Belle – a chemist, science communicator and performer.

 In 2013, I graduated from UCL with a First Class Honours MSci in Chemistry.
 My Masters’ research focussed on gas phase electrodeposition of functional coatings in flames.
-I continued into a Chemistry PhD at UCL where my research focus was Plasma Phase Electrochemistry, or rather, ‘what happens to stuff when you put it in a flame’.
+I continued into a Physical Chemistry PhD at UCL where my research focus was Plasma Phase Electrochemistry, or rather, ‘what happens to stuff when you put it in a flame’.

 When the occasion allows, I love nothing more than to have conversations about science and its boundary-breaking, gender-bending, ceiling-cracking potential.
 I have talked, smashed and bashed ideas about with people from all walks of life, cementing my love for public-facing, engaging, science.